mhaseebtariq/data-scientist-demystified/README.md

 #### Considerations for the model design
 Given the context:
 * Is it more important to make faster decisions or more accurate decisions?
-   * As the forecast is going to be used for medium to long term planning it is not really important to make faster decisions, on the other hand, for a model used in making real-time decisions the preference might be made in favor of faster predictions
+   * As the forecast is going to be used for medium to long term planning it is not really important to make faster decisions, on the other hand, for a model used for making real-time decisions the preference might be made in favor of faster predictions
-   * Therefore, it will be irrational to rely entirely on the model forecast
+   * It will be irrational to rely entirely on the model forecast
    * The model forecast should be moderated by the domain specialist - operations analyst in this case
 * Is it more important to make more accurate predictions or explainable predictions
    * A more complex model design might give a slight uplift in predictions accuracy but no (or little) explanation
-   * On the other hand a less complex model could
+   * On the other hand, a less complex model could explain the predictions really well, which could in return, help the operations analyst make much better (and informed) adjustments
+* Is the model going to reduce FTEs
+   * No, the model is only supposed to help the operations analyst make more accurate decisions.
+It might as well be the case that after employing the model, you need more analysts.
+Analysts who can interpret model outputs; build dahsboards/reporting tools for analysing differnet forecasts; maintain a collaborative feedback loop with the data scientists to help improve the model.
+   * On the other hand an NLP (natural language processing) could be employed to build a bot for replying to genral customer services queries, this model could in return, reduce the load on the customer services.
+* Which variables should be considered as good predictors for the forecast
+* What might be a representative funtional form for the model

 #### What is required from our data scientist to come up with a good model design
-* Good communcation skills to understand the requirements
+* Good communcation skills to understand the requirements and problem context
 * An extensive vocabulary of models
-*
+* Knowledge in linear algebra
+* Knowledge in statistics and probability theory

 ### Parameters Estimation
 For our forecasting model the parameters are...
 [TODO]